 What will we do?

-Activities during DIGITAL STORIES LAB are divided into 4 modules:
+Activities during Digital Stories Lab are divided into 3 modules:

-Workshops – hands-on group sessions led by audio-visual specialists from diverse fields including prototyping, interactive storytelling, digital media for democracy, delivering concept to project etc.
+Workshops – hands-on group sessions led by audio-visual specialists from diverse fields including design process, prototyping, interactive storytelling, algorithmic media

-Networking activities – enabling workshop participants to connect to experts and other participants as well as interact with other guests of WATCH DOCS International Film Festival.
+Networking activities – enabling workshop participants to connect with experts and one another as well as to interact with representatives of Polish audio-visual sector, digital media and interactive scene.

 Where and when?